Skip to main content

 J. Any person employed by the Lehigh County Office of Aging and Adult Services will not be considered for membership on the Advisory Council until a minimum of five years of separation of employment has expired.
 The separation of employment must be in good standing.

-K. To avoid a conflict of interest, a Council member must absent himself/herself from all deliberations concerning programs or funding for projects with which his/her organization is directly involved.
-Any voting member of the Council who is directly involved with the development and/or implementation of a proposal or contract to be funded by the Office of Aging and Adult Services will declare a potential conflict of interest at each Council meeting when the proposal or contract is discussed.
+K. To avoid a conflict of interest, an Advisory Council member must physically excuse himself/herself from all deliberations concerning programs or funding for projects with which his/her organization is directly involved.
+Any voting member of the Advisory Council who is directly involved with the development and/or implementation of a proposal or contract to be funded by the Office of Aging and Adult Services will declare a potential conflict of interest at each Advisory Council meeting when the proposal or contract is discussed.
 This declaration will be recorded in the minutes and will include refraining from voting on matters pertaining to the proposal or contract.
 If the conflict of interest presents itself to be ongoing, consideration will be given for removal from the Advisory Council.

 L. Excluded from consideration as an Advisory Council member shall be: